Actual exchange rates (AER)

 Health and protection (H&P) products or accident and health (A&H) products

 These comprise health and personal accident insurance products, which provide morbidity or sickness benefits and include health, disability, critical illness and accident coverage.
 H&P products are sold both as standalone policies and as riders (see below) that can be attached to life insurance products.
-H&P riders are presented together with ordinary individual life insurance products for the purposes of disclosure of financial information.

-Hong Kong Insurance Authority (Hong Kong IA or HKIA)
+Hong Kong Insurance Authority (IA)

 The Hong Kong IA is an insurance regulatory body responsible for the regulation and supervision of the Hong Kong insurance industry.